José María Flores: Battle of Chino

 Flores's troops outnumbered Gillespie's.
 Flores demanded that the Americans leave.
 In September, 1846, Gillespie agreed to leave Los Angeles.
 Gillespie sent for Benjamin Wilson in the San Bernardino area to bring a force of American sympathizers to aid in securing Los Angeles.
 Word reached José del Carmen Lugo that Wilson was looking for Lugo in order to arrest him.
 Lugo put together a Californio militia and went after Wilson.
 The two forces met at the Battle of Chino.
 Afterward Lugo took forty prisoners and turned them over to Flores.
 Flores asked Lugo to join forces with him, but Lugo declined.
 Flores wanted to send the prisoners to Mexico City, but many people opposed the idea.
 Benjamin Wilson sent a message to Gillespie asking him to leave California completely.
 On October 4, 1846, Gillespie left San Pedro.
 A few Chino prisoners were exchanged for Californio prisoners.

 Flores began reclaiming California.
 Flores dispatched Manuel Garfias to retake Santa Barbara.
 Garfias accomplished his mission without a fight.
 Manuel Castro was sent to secure the north.
 He occupied San Luis Obispo.
 Francisco Rico was sent south to retake San Diego.
 He did not make it there, because he was recalled back to Los Angeles.
 Rico sent a few Californios to watch over San Diego and to keep the Americans at bay.

-Flores now had control of California from Santa Luis Obispo to San Diego, but his army had few arms and little ammunition.
+Flores now had control of California from San Luis Obispo to San Diego, but his army had few arms and little ammunition.
 All male inhabitants of Southern California were asked to become soldiers.
 However, only about 200 men were kept in active service.

 On October 6, 1846, 420 Americans, including 203 United States Marines, led by Captain William Mervine landed at San Pedro.
 Flores dispatched José Antonio Carrillo with fifty Californio Lancers to meet the advancing American forces, while remaining regular military forces remained to secure Los Angeles.